Interview Prep

 Record yourself answering "Tell me about yourself" on your phone.
 Play it back.

-You will hear filler words you did not notice, pauses where you lost your thread, and rambling that doubled your answer length.
 The gap between the answer in your head and the answer that comes out of your mouth is enormous the first time.

 It shrinks with repetition, but only through voice practice.